-The nurse anesthetist, also referred to as a certified registered nurse anesthetist (CRNA), is a sought after and rewarding occupation in the field of advanced practice registered nursing.
+The nurse anesthetist also referred to as a certified registered nurse anesthetist (CRNA), is a sought after and rewarding occupation in the field of advanced practice registered nurse.
 Those with a desire to work in anesthesia and the drive to work with a high level of autonomy can enter the CRNA pathway via a specialty Master's Degree in Nursing (MSN) or a Doctor of Nursing Practice (DNP).
 With campus-based and online options based all throughout the country, becoming a certified registered nurse anesthetist is as easy as picking the right program.

 There are a few key elements to look for when researching nurse anesthetist programs:

-Nurse anesthesia programs typically list tuition cost by credits.
+Nurse anesthesia programs typically list tuition costs by credits.
 While these costs can vary depending on location and school, students can expect to pay anywhere from $1,000 to $1,700 per credit for tuition for both MSN and DNP program options.
 This usually does not include additional costs such as mandatory school fees, course materials, or books.
 Financial aid is widely available for well-qualified students.